To help you, we’ve shared some of our most commonly asked questions.

 Frequently asked questions

-Q) How do I know if I have solved the Revomaze?
+Q) How can I tell if I’ve completed the Revomaze?

-A) We are an online store only and take orders directly from our website.
-We unfortunately are unable to take orders over the phone.
-If there is any issues with the website we may be able to make other arrangements for you.
-To place your order, go on to the product you would like to buy and then click “add to basket”.
+A) We are solely an online store that accepts orders from our website.
+We’re sorry, but we can’t take orders over the phone.
+We will be able to make other arrangements for you if there are any problems with the website.
+To place an order, go to the product you want to purchase and press “add to basket.”

 Q) What is the difference between V1 and V3?

 A) The V1 shaft was nickel plated after being made of brass.
 The V3 has a brass maze and a stainless steel body.

 What is nickel plating, you might ask?
 The nickel plating adds an extra layer of material and can have an impact on the design.
 We are not in control of how much plating is added.
 This can effect the functionality of the puzzle.
 The V3 is much more accurate and as intended as we can machine these at HQ.

 A) The Revomaze models have a stylish design and come in a variety of colours.
 It’s important to remember that the Revomaze’s colour does not signify the maze’s difficulty.
 Each puzzle’s difficulty level is indicated by a difficulty rating and average solving time, both of which may be found on our website under each product or by speaking with members of the community about their experiences.